This photo is copyrighted by the author.

 • Please log in or sign up for free to see the GPS coordinates & weather for this photo spot

 Buckskin Gulch is purportedly the longest slot canyon on earth and certainly is the longest in the U.S. at approximately 15 miles.
 I’ve explored many slot canyons across Utah and this one ranks among the best.
 Many hikers choose to explore the entire canyon as a multi-day backpack.
 I’ve only gone about 3 miles down Buckskin and turned around due to time constraints (once) and water pools several times.
-There is almost always pools of water at different sections throughout the canyon.
+There are almost always pools of water at different sections throughout the canyon.
 Some are short and shallow.
 Others are longer and may require swimming.
 A lot of the canyon floor never sees the rays of the sun so if water is there, it will probably be ice cold.
 After a couple of miles, Buckskin alternatively widens to 20-30 yards with huge alcoves and then narrows again to just a few feet.
 The view at every turn is extraordinary.

 Photography Tips